In January 2022, I made it a goal to work from the mountains at some point. Another goal was to finish writing my second book.

 I have a lot to share.
 But I guess this is good for now.

 And do you see these two people below?
 They are Prateek and Bob.
-More about them and the wonderful people of Shillong in my next blog.
-Stay tuned.
+More about them in my blog – Meet the extraorindary people of Shillong and Sohra.